 Anderson is still a serving National Guard Army Special Forces Major with 8 years of active duty and multiple Southwest Asia tours including a 15-Month “Surge” tour in Iraq and another in Afghanistan.
 He is an Airborne Ranger with a Combat Infantryman’s Badge (CIB) and Bronze Star among other awards.
 He is also a graduate of the elite Special Forces Qualification Course and has had multiple SF commands and deployments to Afghanistan, Bahrain, Jordan, Israel, and Lebaron.
 Between combat tours he served 2 years in the elite “Old Guard” at Arlington National Cemetery.

-Although Vindman served as an Infantry Officer for almost 10 years, he never had an Infantry command nor went into combat as an Infantryman but after becoming a JAG he did manage to spend 5 months in Iraq as a Captain in the relative safe Baghdad Green Zone as a Law of War advisor.
+Although Vindman served as an Infantry Officer for almost 10 years, he never had an Infantry command nor went into combat as an Infantryman but after becoming a JAG he did manage to spend 5 months in Iraq as a Captain Law of War advisor in the relatively safe Baghdad Green Zone.
+While in Iraq he was never in combat nor fired his weapon although in his campaign literature he bragged about firing an assault weapon in combat.
 It should be noted that he received NO combat awards for his service and that almost all of his contemporaries served at least three (3) combat tours between Iraq and Afghanistan.
 As a JAGC Officer, Vindman served mostly in Stateside assignments although he did have one overseas tour in Germany.

-Vindman was promoted to Colone before retiringl but retired as a Lieutenant Colonel because he was not eligible to retire in that grade.
-He now refers to himself as “a former Army colonel” after being exposed to public ridicule for falsely referring to himself as: “Colonel Eugene Vindman, US Army Retired” and “Retired Colonel Vindman” on his campaign website and other and places although he is on the retired roles as a Lieutenant Colonel.
+Vindman was promoted to Colonel before retiring but was demoted to retire as a Lieutenant Colonel because he did not qualify to retire in that higher grade.
+He now refers to himself as “a former Army colonel” after being exposed to public ridicule for falsely referring to himself as: “Colonel Eugene Vindman, US Army Retired” and “Retired Army Colonel Vindman” on his campaign website and other and places.
+He is officially on the retired rolls as a Lieutenant Colonel.

 A good indication of how successful an officer’s career was is by looking at the Awards, Decorations and Badges they amassed over their time in service.
-For a quick comparison of both the recognition for their service:
+Here is a quick comparison of the recognition for both their service:

 No comments: